Mahika-Vajpeyi/Multithreaded-Email-Server-CIS5050/README.md

 ### SMTP Server

-It implements the following commands specified in RFC 821 [(https://tools.ietf.org/html/rfc821)]:
+It implements the following commands specified in [RFC 821](https://tools.ietf.org/html/rfc821):
 • HELO <domain>, which starts a connection;
 • MAIL FROM:, which tells the server who the sender of the email is;
 • RCPT TO:, which specifies the recipient;